rocket-pool/RPIPs/RPIPs/RPIP-31.md

   - If a node's RPL withdrawal address is unset, the call MUST come from the node's address
   - If a node's RPL withdrawal address is set, the call MUST come from the current RPL withdrawal address

-### Locking RPL
-- The ability to put RPL at risk via locking SHALL be initialised to disallowed
-- As the controller of the RPL for a node, I MUST be able to control whether RPL can be put at risk via locking, for example to participate in governance proposal/challenges
-  - If a node's RPL withdrawal address is unset, the call MUST come from the node's address
-  - If a node's RPL withdrawal address is set, the call MUST come from the current RPL withdrawal address

 ## Backwards Compatibility
 The specification as written is backwards compatible with the current withdrawal address.
 The behaviour is as current for node operators who do not use the new functionality.